New York City Police Department corruption and misconduct: 75th Precinct cocaine ring scandal

 In May 1992, five current and one retired NYPD officers were arrested and charged with trafficking drugs from Brooklyn into Long Island.
 Two of the officers were partners at the 75th Precinct, whilst the other officers were from the 73rd Precinct.

 Prosecutors alleged that one of the officers arrested, Michael Dowd, knew when he was under surveillance and may have benefited from tips from department investigators.
 How Dowd may have managed, for some time, to evade investigation became a subject of inquiry by the Mollen Commission.
 Officer Kenny Eurell, who also was one of the officers arrested at the same time as Dowd, tape-recorded Dowd plotting an elaborate plan to skip bail.
-His bail was revoked and later Dowd was convicted of racketeering and conspiracy to distribute narcotics and served 12 years in prison.
+His bail was revoked, and later, Dowd was convicted of racketeering and conspiracy to distribute narcotics and served 12 years in prison.

 In 2014, a documentary was released, The Seven Five, detailing Michael Dowd's career with the NYPD.

 Corruption in 34th Precinct

 Federal investigators launched a probe over reports that some police officers were engaged in drug dealing.
 At the same time, Mayor David Dinkins announced that he would "name a special investigator to look into the charges of corruption, as well as possible lapses in the Police Department's internal investigation methods.
 Aides to the Mayor said the investigator would be Milton Mollen, the former Deputy Mayor for Public Safety," according to a report published by The New York Times, adding that the investigation by the U.S. Attorney's Office was focusing on the 34th Precinct, further noting that "The investigation is an unusual Federal intrusion into the workings of the city's Police Department and it raises the specter of a departmental problem larger than that acknowledged by Police Department officials."
 Amongst aspects or allegations triggering investigatory scrutiny was that the 34th Precinct had the highest rate of homicides and that some 34th Precinct police officers were "overlooking drug dealing in exchange for money and drugs and acting as guardians for the dealers by protecting the buildings and stores where they live and work.
 Other officers are suspected of buying and selling cocaine or crack."

-Top NYPD officials stated that the Brooklyn cocaine ring and the 34th Precinct corruption allegations were isolated incidents, in spite of complaints of other wrongdoings.
-Some complaints noted that officers with NYPD's Internal Affairs mishandled investigations.
+Top NYPD officials stated that the Brooklyn cocaine ring and the 34th Precinct corruption allegations were isolated incidents, despite complaints of other wrongdoings.
+Some complaints noted that officers with the NYPD's Internal Affairs mishandled investigations.
 In 1994, the 34th Precinct had the highest number of corruption complaints, according to statistics reported by The New York Daily News.
 The three-year federal investigation of the 34th Precinct ended with only one conviction of perjury.